-1. The applicant should consider extending the protective coir log to completely enclose the proposed mixed stone/riprap area (see area below).
+1. The applicant should consider extending the erosion controls to completely enclose the proposed mixed stone/riprap area (see area below).
 Additionally, the applicant should consider extending erosion control to encapsulate all edges of the newly restored upland site (green area).

-- 2. Applicant shall use an appropriate wetland buffer seed mix for any areas to be seeded within the 100' buffer. - 1.
-Applicant shall receive all necessary permissions from NHDOT and the contributing abutting land owners as applicable prior to plugging or abandoning any of the existing 15" drainage pipe.
+- 2. Applicant shall use an appropriate wetland buffer seed mix for any areas to be seeded within the 100' buffer. - 3.
+Applicant shall receive all necessary permissions from NHDOT and the contributing abutting landowners as applicable prior to plugging or abandoning any of the existing 15" drainage pipe.
 Further, please provide a drainage plan and calculation analysis for the rerouting of flow entering this pipe.
-This shall occur prior to Planning Board approval and may need review from TAC.
+This shall occur prior to Planning Board approval and may need review from TAC. - 4.
+Grass-lined drainage swale is mentioned in the maintenance manual but not shown on plans.
+Please revise plans to show exact location, dimensions, elevations and plantings within swale. - 5.
+In accordance with Section 10.1018.40 of the Zoning Ordinance, applicant shall permanently install wetland boundary markers, which may be purchased through the City of Portsmouth Planning & Sustainability Department.
+Markers are to be placed along the 25' vegetative buffer at 50-foot intervals and must be installed prior to the start of any construction.

-56 Ridges Court Rainboth Revocable Trust Assessor Map 207 Lot 63
+56 Ridges Court Rainboth Revocable Trust Assessor Map 207 Lot 63, 68 and 69

-This application proposes the merging of three adjacent lots, one of which is already developed, the demolition of an existing garage, shed, and deck, the removal of paved walkways, existing landscaped steps and the removal of vegetation for the purposes of construction.
+This application proposes work across three parcels which is to include the demolition of an existing garage, shed, and deck, the removal of paved walkways, existing landscaped steps and the removal of vegetation for the purposes of construction.
 Proposed new development includes a home addition, a reconstructed driveway, new decking, new permeable walkways, a shed and a garage.
-The existing impervious coverage within the 100' wetland buffer over all three lots is 2,715 s.f. and this application proposes a final impervious cover of 3,175 s.f., an increase of 460 s.f. within the wetland buffer.
+The existing impervious coverage within the 100' wetland buffer over all three lots is 2,715 s.f. and this application proposes a final impervious cover of 2,653 s.f., a decrease of 62 s.f.